AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-pardot.md

 >
 >To activate data, you need the **[!UICONTROL Manage Destinations]**, **[!UICONTROL Activate Destinations]**, **[!UICONTROL View Profiles]**, and **[!UICONTROL View Segments]** [access control permissions](/help/access-control/home.md#permissions).
 Read the [access control overview](/help/access-control/ui/overview.md) or contact your product administrator to obtain the required permissions.

-Read [(Beta) Export datasets](/help/destinations/ui/export-datasets.md) for extensive instructions on exporting datasets to this destination.
+Read [Activate audience data to batch profile export destinations](/help/destinations/ui/activate-batch-profile-destinations.md) for instructions on activating audience segments to this destination.

 ### Mapping considerations and example {#mapping-considerations-example}